php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-countBy"></a>
 #### `countBy()` {.collection-method}

 The `countBy` method counts the occurrences of values in the collection.
-By default, the method counts the occurrences of every element, allowing you to count certain "types" of elements in the collection:
+By default, the method counts the occurrences of every element:

     $collection = collect([1, 2, 2, 2, 3]);